 Luxury-home sales plunge in pricey Canada markets as rules bite

-The declines follow a wave of lending constraints and taxes implemented by both the federal and provincial governments to tame soaring prices fueled by speculative purchases.
+The declines follow a wave of lending constraints and taxes implemented by both the federal and provincial governments to tame soaring prices fuelled by speculative purchases.

 "The collision of rising mortgage rates, stricter lending guidelines and cascading governmental policies and taxes" have hurt a number of important Canadian markets, Brad Henderson, president and CEO of the Sotheby's unit, said in a statement.

+In a city where the benchmark selling price for a detached house was C$1,598,200 in June, a C$1 million condo still looks pretty good, with growing demand from young families and professionals.

-"There's a belief that condos, in particular new condos, are going to continue to be a good investment notwithstanding some of the interim policy measures, and that the market will be able to absorb it and to move on," Henderson said in a phone interview.
+"There's a belief that condos, in particular new condos, are going to continue to be a good investment notwithstanding some of the interim policy measures, and that the market will be able to absorb it and to move on," Mr Henderson added.

 In Toronto, on the other hand, sales of condos above C$1 million dropped 13 per cent to 658 units.
 Sales of condos over C$4 million slumped even more, down 40 per cent.

-Two wild cards that could tamp down a rebound in Toronto and Vancouver: escalating trade tensions with the U.S. and interest rate increases by the Bank of Canada.
+Two wild cards that could tamp down a rebound in Toronto and Vancouver: escalating trade tensions with the US and interest rate increases by the Bank of Canada.
+BLOOMBERG